From Fold to Function: Simulation-Driven Design of Origami Mechanisms: Methodology

 \subsection{Example Mechanisms \& Key features}

 To evaluate the modeling capabilities of our framework, we begin by simulating standard origami fold patterns and mechanisms from folding schematics, through our GUI, to simulated mechanisms rendered in simulation.
-We refer to mechanisms that contain a three-dimensional loop as closed-loop mechanisms; examples include structures such as a box, where four panels form a continuous loop.
-In Fig.~\ref{fig:def2fold}, we present this process for both open and closed-looped mechanisms.
-While both open and closed-looped mechanisms can be defined using our GUI and rendered in simulation, we note that the two closed-loop mechanisms (bottom two in Fig.~\ref{fig:def2fold}) would require the user to manually merge desired key points in the XML document to ensure the mechanism closes as intended.
+We refer to mechanisms that contain panels connected in a cyclic manner (e.g. a box) as a closed-loop mechanisms.
+In Fig.~\ref{fig:def2fold}, we present this process for both open and closed-loop mechanisms.
+While both open and closed-loop mechanisms can be defined using our GUI and rendered in simulation, we note that the two closed-loop mechanisms (bottom two in Fig.~\ref{fig:def2fold}) would require the user to manually merge desired key points where panels join in the XML document to ensure the mechanism closes as intended.
 These examples illustrate the complete workflow of our framework: from defining the crease pattern to generating the resulting three-dimensional mechanism.

-Our simulation framework also captures contact-rich interactions between origami mechanisms and their surrounding environment, such as rigid objects or the ground plane.
+Our simulation framework also captures interactions between origami mechanisms and their surrounding environment, such as rigid objects or the ground plane.
 As shown in Fig.~\ref{fig:interactive_structs}, the framework can model various behaviors including grasping, throwing, locomotion, and balancing.
-These examples highlight how MuJoCo’s physics engine enables dynamic interaction between origami mechanisms and external objects.
+These examples highlight how our framework enables dynamic interaction between origami mechanisms and external objects.